 An example of this can be illustrated through the use of stand-alone vitamin C. Many people supplement with very high doses of vitamin C.

-This makes sense, since the work of the late Linus Pauling and others demonstrated that the antioxidant and immune properties of vitamin C can prevent and even shorten a bout with the cold or flu virus as well as lower the risk of developing degenerative eye diseases including glaucoma, dry eyes, macular degeneration, cataract and diabetic retinopathy associated with type 2 diabetes.
+This makes sense, since the work of the late Linus Pauling and others demonstrated that the antioxidant and immune properties of vitamin C can support good health.

-Vitamin C also plays a major role in cardiovascular health, stroke and cancer prevention.
-It's important in the synthesis of the neurotransmitter norepinephrine, which is critical to brain function and is suggested to affect mood.
+Vitamin C is important in the synthesis of the neurotransmitter norepinephrine, which is critical to structure and brain function and is suggested to affect mood.

 Vitamin C is vital for collagen production and skin elasticity.
 It helps us maintain a youthful glow at any age.